Experimental Physics and

 $ sudo mv medmfonts.ali.txt /etc/X11/fonts/misc/medm.alias $ sudo update-fonts-alias misc

 In both cases you will probably have to restart the X11 server (logout and login again should be sufficient).
-The widgetDM_30 and larger aliases refer to fonts that are not included with Ubuntu, so you may wish to edit the fonts referred to (use xfontsel to find appropriate replacements).
+The widgetDM_30 and larger aliases refer to fonts that are not available for Ubuntu, so you may wish to edit those aliases to avoid warnings (use xfontsel to find appropriate replacements).

 · EPICSv4 · IRMIS · Talk · Bugs · Documents · Links · Licensing ·